TechItAllServices/TechItAllServices-Main/protocols/emergceny_protocols/EMERGCENY_DETONATION_PROTOCOL.md

 This will activate in a code black.

-Because of the servers being compermised do aviod any data being leaked or harful actions made by the server.
+Because of the servers being compermised do aviod any data being leaked or harmful actions made by the server.

 An Emergceny Destruction of the servers will happen.